alexmacphail/Hundred-Year-Farms/README.md

 - [Agroforestry for Biomass Production - Benefiting Canadians](https://www.aftaweb.org/latest-newsletter/temporate-agroforester/97-2008-vol-17/april-no-1/74-agroforestry-for-biomass-production-benefiting-canadians.html)

 **Co-operatives**: Farming co-operatives were common on the Canadian prarie, for everything from grain elevators to the manufacture of farm equipment, up to about the 1970s.
-While that is no longer the case, smart contracts (e.g. Ethereum) and other new technologies that are changing supply chains could once again make co-operatives competitive in certain areas and help restore what had been an important means of farm and community development.
+While that is no longer the case, smart contracts (e.g. Ethereum), and the other new technologies that are reorganizing supply chains, could once again make co-operatives competitive in certain areas and help restore what had been an important means of farm and community development.
 This is a topic of ongoing study.

 ## Owners